 - A range of evidence of pupil work is collected and moderated on a termly basis from each age phase.
 This work is standardised by class teachers and moderated as part of ongoing staff professional development, to ensure consistency of judgements with a focus on 1 AoLE each term.
-See Appendix 8 for AoLE evidence collection rotation. - As part of the EAS Special School English and Maths pupil moderation, pupils working within P2, P4, P6, P8 and NC1 in Language, Literacy and Communication and Maths and Numeracy are identified annually.
-Fully annotated evidence for each of these pupils is internally moderated each half term, and externally moderated bi-annually at EAS moderation meetings and across SRBs. - All teachers take part in standardisation and moderation of the work of pupils, in regular teacher meetings.
+See Appendix 8 for AoLE evidence collection rotation. - As part of the EAS Special School curriculum moderation, pupil work is moderated externally.
+Fully annotated evidence and Learning Journeys for each of these pupils is internally moderated each half term, and externally moderated bi-annually at EAS moderation meetings and across SRBs.
+The focus of these moderations are under review (Summer 2022 to reflect CfW).

+- All teachers take part in standardisation and moderation of the work of pupils, in regular teacher meetings.
 See Appendix 9 for overview of moderation and standardisation processes. - Pupils' work is collected and used for standardisation and moderation purposes at a range of levels- pupil, whole school, EAS and National levels.
 See Appendix 10 collection of evidence overview. - In addition to this, the whole school has half termly focus for aspects of Literacy and Numeracy, and termly moderation of pupil work takes place of fully annotated cross curricular work, which is then submitted for external moderation at the South Wales Cross Consortium moderation Network.